nih-cfde/announcements/2021-08-02-announcements.md

 ## Working Group Updates

 ### Ontology Working Group
 The next meeting for the Ontology Working Group is scheduled for **Wednesday, August 11 at 8am PDT / 11am EDT**.
 Ontology Working Group meetings are scheduled bi-weekly on Wednesdays.
 RFC and Survey 'homework' tasks can be found in the [rolling agenda](https://docs.google.com/document/d/1VoHHBeWfol6XNJa3kzOnOFuTaIrcLYbqKYQcOnj1oh4/edit#heading=h.3ia46913z0oa).
-You can get involved by joining their [mailing list](https://cfdepublic.groups.io/g/OntologyWorkingGroup) and [slack channel](https://cfdeworkspace.slack.com/archives/C01GP14DLJX.).
+You can get involved by joining their [mailing list](https://cfdepublic.groups.io/g/OntologyWorkingGroup).

 ### Variant Working Group
 The Variant Working Group (VWG) kick-off call is scheduled for **August 9th at 11am PDT / 2pm EDT**.
 The call will cover VWG organization, background, and goals.
 All are invited to join.
 To participate join the VWG by sending an e-mail to: VariantWorkingGroup+subscribe@CFDEpublic.groups.io which will send out links and details for next week's meeting.